-- Recreation providers should lay a proactive role in educating visitors on mitigating the impacts of global climate change, including reducing greenhouse gases, and managing parks to mitigate impacts. - Youth generally participate in activities in and around their neighborhoods or in their community, therefore providing safe and accessible local recreation activities for all youth should remain a high priority. - Recreation providers should continue providing youth with easy access and opportunities for walking, bicycling, and swimming at safe recreation venues. - Youth desired greater access to snow play and water sports, including swimming pools and motorized water sports, in urban and rural environments. - Recreation providers should encourage programs that promote the ten activities identified by the Children's Outdoor Bill Rights, specifically fishing, celebrating heritage, camping overnight, and team sports. - Recreation providers should create safe environments, accessible activities and equipment necessary for youth to participate in outdoor activities close to home.
+- recreation areas, and preservation of cultural and historic heritage should become areas of primary focus by recreation and park providers. - Recreation providers should lay a proactive role in educating visitors on mitigating the impacts of global climate change, including reducing greenhouse gases, and managing parks to mitigate impacts. - Youth generally participate in activities in and around their neighborhoods or in their community, therefore providing safe and accessible local recreation activities for all youth should remain a high priority. - Recreation providers should continue providing youth with easy access and opportunities for walking, bicycling, and swimming at safe recreation venues. - Youth desired greater access to snow play and water sports, including swimming pools and motorized water sports, in urban and rural environments. - Recreation providers should encourage programs that promote the ten activities identified by the Children's Outdoor Bill of Rights, specifically fishing, celebrating heritage, camping overnight, and team sports. - Recreation providers should create safe environments, accessible activities and equipment necessary for youth to participate in outdoor activities close to home.